Children's Comprehensive Bible Question Quiz

 a.
 Peter, because Jesus changed Simon's name to Peter, which means "rock."

 b.
-James, because he was the foundation of the Judaism movement.
+James, because he was the foundation of the Judaic movement.

 c.
 John, because he was persistent and steadfast in his beliefs.